The High School Senior Who Got Suspended For His Hair Just Made His Oscars Debut

-The last month has been a pretty big one for Texas high school student DeAndre Arnold.
+The last month has been a pretty big one for Texas high school student Deandre Arnold.
 The teenager made headlines everywhere in recent weeks after his story about having to withdraw from school because of his dreadlocks went viral, but now his story is getting a seemingly happier ending.
-After receiving an outpouring of support from celebrities like Gabrielle Union and Dwyane Wade on social media, Arnold and his family made an appearance at the Academy Awards on Sunday night as the special guest of filmmaker Matthew A. Cherry.
+After receiving an outpouring of support from celebrities like Gabrielle Union and Dwyane Wade on social media, Arnold made an appearance at the Academy Awards on Sunday night as the special guest of filmmaker Matthew A. Cherry.

 Check out a few photos of Arnold’s night at the Oscars ahead.